 8 - The Bates Motel, Coeur d’Alene

 With a name like ‘The Bates Motel’ it is only natural to jump to the conclusion that this Idaho accommodation must be incredibly haunted!
 However, this Bates Motel is not THE Bates Motel of Psycho.
 However, while there may not be any brutal murders here, there are certainly plenty of ghosts!
 Guests have experienced a variety of paranormal activity while staying in the hotel including items moving by themselves, cold spots and strange noises.
 The activity seems to be particularly concentrated in Rooms 1 and 3!

 7 - Cedar Inn, PierceBook a Room

 The Cedar Inn dates back to 1927 and was originally built as an inn for railroad workers.
 It also has a reputation for being incredibly haunted.
 The phenomena that is usually reported includes strange noises, banging and disembodied voices.
 A large number of guests at the hotel have asked to switch rooms because of the noisy ghosts which are said to be the spirits of old railroad workers.

 6 - Enders Hotel & Museum, Soda Springs

-One of the most haunted hotels in Idaho also doubles as a museum!
+One of the most haunted places in Idaho also doubles as a museum!
 Enders Hotel & Museum in Soda Springs has been around since 1917 and was just recently restored to its former glory.
 It was originally built for William & Theodore Enders and served to house a number of businesses before becoming a hotel in the 1930s.
 The museum occupies the upper floor and visitors describe feeling very uneasy and seeing strange light anomalies.
 There are also many sightings of a male apparition in the hallways and bar area.
 He is believed to been a man murdered in a violent manner in the bar.

 5 - The Historic Gooding Hotel B&B, Gooding